The government has announced plans to prorogue Parliament ahead of the Queen’s Speech on 14 October in its latest bid to prevent MPs blocking no deal.

 “We were due to have a Queen’s speech and prorogation anyway but to do it right now, given everything that is going on and given the emphasis that is going to be on parliament in the effort by some MPs to try and stop a no-deal Brexit, it does seem like a very obvious move to try and cut down the time available to anti-no deal MPs to be able to do something about it.”

-The first minister of Wales, Mark Drakeford, has renewed his calls for a second EU referendum in response to today’s prorogation news.
+Meanwhile, the Wales’ first minister, Mark Drakeford, has renewed his calls for a second referendum in response to today’s prorogation news.

 The SNP says legal action to block suspension of parliament will be sped up.

-Nicola Sturgeon hopes the Brexit crisis will boost the Scottish National party’s chances of a shock Holyrood by-election victory in the Liberal Democrat stronghold of Shetland tomorrow.
+Nicola Sturgeon hopes this latest Brexit crisis will boost her party’s chances of a shock Holyrood by-election victory in the Liberal Democrat stronghold of Shetland tomorrow.

 Pundits believe the SNP is on the verge of winning the seat, which the Lib Dems have held comfortably since the first Scottish parliament elections in 1999.